Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Asymmetric Payoff Perturbation

-where $\prod_{\mathcal{A}}(a)=\argmin_{a'\in \mathcal{A}}\left\|a - a'\right\|$ represents the projection operator onto a given closed convex set $\mathcal{A}$.
-This inequality implies that deviating from the minimax strategy set $\mathcal{X}^{\ast}$ results in an increase in the objective function proportionally to the distance $\left\|x-\prod_{\mathcal{X}^{\ast}}(x)\right\|$.
-In contrast, the variation (i.e., the gradient) of the perturbation payoff function $\frac{\mu}{2}\left\|x\right\|^2$ can always be bounded by $\mathcal{O}(\mu)$ over $\mathcal{X}$.
+This inequality implies that deviating from the minimax strategy set $\X^{\ast}$ results in an increase in the objective function proportionally to the distance $\dist(x, \X^{\ast})$.
+In contrast, the variation (i.e., the gradient) of the perturbation payoff function $\frac{\mu}{2}\left\|x\right\|^2$ can always be bounded by $\mathcal{O}(\mu)$ over $\X$.
 Hence, by choosing $\mu$ sufficiently small, we can ensure that the perturbation payoff function does not significantly incentivize player $x$ to deviate from $x^{\ast}$.
 In Figure~\ref{fig:landscape_under_asymmetric_perturbation}, we illustrate this fact intuitively.
 The addition of the strongly convex function $\frac{\mu}{2}\|x\|^2$ does not shift the optimum $x^*$ of the original $g(x)$ if $\mu$ is sufficiently small, as the kink of the lines through $g(x)$ dominates.
 The detailed proof of Theorem \ref{thm:optimality_of_perturbed_equilibrium} is provided in Appendix \ref{sec:appx_proof_for_optimality}.